On This Page

 Arts and Sciences

-Students with declared majors must also meet with their major advisors before major advising holds will be lifted, allowing registration.
-Students with multiple majors will need to meet with all major advisors to have all major advising holds lifted.
+Students with declared majors must also meet with their major advisors before major advising holds will be removed.
+Students with multiple majors will need to meet with all major advisors to have the major advising hold removed.
+Students may see College and Major Advisors in any order.
+Students studying abroad will not have any holds.

-Any student without an advising hold, should review their degree progress report and consult with their College Advisor as needed by calling 315-443-3150 to schedule an appointment, or by email.
+Students without a hold should review their degree works report on MySlice and consult with their College Advisor as needed by scheduling an appointment through Orange Success.

 Scheduling advising appointments is the responsibility of students.
 Plan and allow for ample time before your registration appointment to meet with all advisors.
 Advising Holds often take one business day to be cleared.

-The School of Education requires all undergraduates to meet with their faculty advisors before registering.
-Undergraduate registration begins March 31, 2017.
+The School of Education requires all undergraduates to meet with their professional staff advisor or faculty advisors before registering.
+Undergraduate registration begins November 9, 2017.
 You should plan on meeting with your advisor in the three weeks preceding registration.
 Remember that it is your responsibility to initiate your advising meeting.
-After meeting with your advisor, you must take your signed Advising Form to your program area office so your advising hold can be removed.
-A designated staff member will remove the hold, allowing you to register according to your assigned time.
-This includes the Dual EDU/FALK, Dual A&S/EDU and Dual VPA/Art Education students, all of whom will have an Education advising hold placed.
+After meeting with your advisor, (you must take your signed Advising Form to your program area office so your advising hold can be removed.
+A – delete) a designated staff member will remove the hold, allowing you to register according to your assigned time.
+This includes the Dual EDU/FALK and Dual A&S/EDU (and Dual VPA/Art Education – delete) students, all of whom will have an Education advising hold placed.
 Please be advised that it may take up to one full business day to remove the hold, and you will NOT be able to register if the advising hold (and/or any other holds you may have) is not removed.
-If you are unable to meet with your advisor, please contact Amie Redmond, Assistant Dean for Academic and Student Services, in 111 Waverly Avenue, Suite 230, (315) 443-2506.
+If you are unable to meet with your advisor, please contact Amie Redmond, Senior Assistant Dean for Academic and Student Services, in 111 Waverly Avenue, Suite 230, (315) 443-2506.

 Engineering and Computer Science

-The College of Engineering and Computer Science requires all undergraduates to meet with their faculty or professional advisor before registering for classes.
-Undergraduate registration begins November 12, 2015.
-You should plan on meeting with your advisor in the three weeks preceding registration.
+The College of Engineering and Computer Science all undergraduates to meet with their faculty or professional advisor before registering for classes.
+Undergraduate registration begins November 9, 2017.
+You should plan on meeting with your advisor in the two weeks preceding registration.
 Remember that it is your responsibility to initiate your advising meeting.
-Once you have met with your advisor and obtained her/his signature on the E&CS Undergraduate Advising Form, you must take the form to the Student Records Office in 130 Link Hall.
+Once you have met with your advisor and obtained her/his signature on the ECS Undergraduate Advising Form, you must take the form to the Student Records Office in 130 Link Hall.
 A Student Records staff member will release your hold no later than the end of the following business day allowing you to register according to your assigned date/time.
-If you need assistance in contacting your faculty advisor, please consult the E&CS Faculty Advisor list posted outside 130 Link Hall, check MySlice under View My Advisor, or contact the Student Records Office at (315) 443-5191 or via email at firstname.lastname@example.org.
+If you need assistance in contacting your advisor, please consult the ECS Faculty Advisor list available in 130 Link Hall, check MySlice under View My Advisor, and contact your adviser through Orange SUccess.
+If you have any questions contact the Student Records Office at (315) 443-5191 or via email at firstname.lastname@example.org

 Sport and Human Dynamics

 The Martin J. Whitman School of Management requires three groups of students to be advised before registering: freshmen (even those with sophomore standing); new external transfer students; and students on academic probation.
-Freshmen must attend a group advising session on Friday, March 24th, while external transfers should meet with their Academic Advisor (assigned by House).
-Students on probation should schedule an appointment with their Probation Advisor .
+Freshmen and external transfers will receive group advising in SOM 122 during the week of October 23rd.
+Students on probation should schedule an appointment with their Probation Advisor using Orange Success.
 The Undergraduate Office will be removing advising holds for these students in batches at the end of the working day on which they are advised.
 Undergraduates not in these three groups should still plan to meet with an advisor to ensure they are fulfilling requirements.

 Visual and Performing Arts